planaria158/BERT-antibody-antigen-binding-energy/README.md

 ----
 ## How to run training, test, inference jobs

+You should be able to run these commands with no changes
+- Test....
+- Inference....

 - Edit the relevant config file
 - cd to the train-test-inference folder
 - run the desired script from the command line (no command line arguments needed)